djsentinelle/todolist/README.md

 - Branch "local-storage" : User session is saved so he can leave the application without losing his data.
     - localStorage can't be loaded OnInit.
 We must call `load()` in the constructor.

+- Branch "undo-redo" : User can undo his last actions up to 10 times.
+He can redo it as well.